Profile picture of: Armelle Tsamo Tontsa

 Biography

-A member of esteemed scientific organisations such as the Organization for Women in Science for the Developing World (OWSD) and the “Cameroon Professional Research-Oriented Women Network” (CaPROWN), Armelle is a young affiliate of the African Academy of Sciences (AAS) and a member of the Cameroon Academy of Young Scientists (CAYS), the Royal Society of Chemistry (RSC), and the Global Young Academy (GYA).
-Notably, she co-leads the Science in Excellence working group at GYA.
+Armelle is an active member of esteemed scientific organizations, including the Organization for Women in Science for the Developing World (OWSD) and the Cameroon Professional Research-Oriented Women Network (CaPROWN).
+She is a young affiliate of the African Academy of Sciences (AAS), a member of the Cameroon Academy of Young Scientists (CAYS), the Royal Society of Chemistry (RSC), and the Global Young Academy (GYA), where she co-leads the Scientific Excellence Working Group.

 Awards